Shantanu-Khedkar/CSS-Desktop/README.md

 ## The Windowing System
 Once, CSS-Desktop has a solid base the windowing system needs to be attended to.
 This is where the JS comes into play.
-A extendable way of creating, adressing, and managing windows need to be made.
+A extendable way of creating, addressing, and managing windows need to be made.
 A sort of an internal API that handles all the windows is going to have to be created.
 This API would be able to provide an easy way to create a window, add it to the list of open apps, and manage multiple instances of an app.
 The right-click menus in the bottom dock should work.
 A major challange in this is the active windows and how they will stack on each other (z-index).
 This API also has to deal